rizzlesauce/EFogModSwap/README.md

 the source pakchunk path, the tool will list out all the assets in the pakchunk to the results file, and you can copy and paste that into `destPakAssets` to include all those assets into the target pakchunk.

+### Batching mods

+You can run actions on multiple mods at once by batching settings files.
+To do so, you need a main settings file that contains a `batch` list, each item being a path to another settings file.
+Then, run actions as normal and it will apply to each mod in the batch.
+For example, `pak install launch` would package each mod in the batch, then install any updated mods targeted for installation, and finally launch the game.

 ### Upgrading mods

 To upgrade a mod from one game version to another, use the `Upgrade` action. `prevGameVersion` (upgrading from)